mattbrictson/rails-starter/README.md

 More on our blog:

-* [Rails OS X Developer Guide – Installing an rbenv-based Rails stack on Mountain Lion][osx-rails]
 * [Lightning-Fast Sass Reloading in Rails 3.2][sass-reloading]
 * [SMACSS and Rails – A Styleguide for the Asset Pipeline][smacss-rails]

+## Prerequisites

+This project requires:

+* Ruby 2.1.2, preferably managed using [rbenv][]
+* Qt (in order to build the [capybara-webkit][] gem)

+For a complete Ruby development environment, please follow our blog post: [Rails OS X Developer Guide – Installing an rbenv-based Rails stack on Mavericks and Mountain Lion][osx-rails].

 ## Getting started

-### Install rbenv

-We recommend [rbenv][] and [ruby-build][] for managing Ruby installations.
-This template currently uses Ruby 2.1.2.

-1. Install rbenv into `~/.rbenv` using the fantastic [rbenv-installer][] script.
-2. Run `rbenv install 2.1.2` (this will take several minutes).
-3. Optional: make 2.1.2 your default ruby by running `rbenv global 2.1.2`.

-### Install Qt

-This starter uses the [capybara-webkit][] gem, which requires the Qt libraries (version 4.8 or higher).
-These libraries aren't installed out of the box on most systems, including Mac OS X.

-To install the Qt libraries, [follow these instructions][qt-instructions].
-Homebrew is the easiest option on the Mac.

 ### Create a Rails project from the template